Sensitivity of neutrinoless double beta decays from a combined analysis of ground and excited states: Combined analysis of sensitivity to neutrino mass.

 Assuming a 10-year data acquisition period, we evaluate the sensitivity to $|m_{\beta\beta}|$ for nominal and ideal scenarios, as summarized in Table~\ref{tab:mbb} and Fig.~\ref{fig:mbbSens_XLZD}.
-The results show that NMEs calculated with MR-CDFT provide the most stringent constraints on $|m_{\beta\beta}|$, regardless of whether only the $0\nu\beta\beta$-gs decay is considered or in the combined analysis in the nominal scenario.
-In both cases, the $|m_{\beta\beta}|$ sensitivities reach $\sim9$ meV after 10 years of operation, which lies below the lower bound of $|m_{\beta\beta}|$ for the inverted mass ordering.
-However, under the ideal combined analysis scenario, the analysis with NMEs of MCM (UCOM) establishes the most stringent constraint of 6.4~meV.
+The results indicate that the upper limits of the NMEs obtained with MR-CDFT yield the most stringent constraints on $|m_{\beta\beta}|$, both when considering only the $0\nu\beta\beta$ decay to the ground state and when performing the combined analysis in the nominal scenario.
+In both cases, the projected lower sensitivities to $|m_{\beta\beta}|$ reach $\sim 10$ meV after 10 years of operation, falling below the lower bound expected for the inverted neutrino-mass ordering.
+However, under the ideal combined analysis scenario, the analysis with NMEs of MCM (UCOM) establishes the most stringent constraint of $6.8^{+1.3}_{-0.9}$~meV, where the uncertainties originate from those of the NMEs.
 Fig.~\ref{fig:mbbSens_XLZD}(b(d)) shows how the enhancement factor varies with the NME ratio for the $0\nu\beta\beta$-ex and $0\nu\beta\beta$-gs transitions for the nominal (ideal) scenario.
 The enhancement in sensitivity increases with the NME ratio, and the exact improvement depends on the experimental parameters.
-The combined analysis improves the sensitivity of $|m_{\beta\beta}|$ from $69.5$ meV to $32.8$ meV, bringing it well within the inverted ordering (IO) region, with NMEs from the RQRPA (RCM) approach.
-A meaningful improvement is achieved when $M^{0\nu}_{\text{ex}} \geq M^{0\nu}_{\text{gs}}$ for the nominal scenario, while the improvement is much significant for the ideal scenario.
-For the NMEs calculated with RQRPA (RCM), MCM (Jastrow), and MCM (UCOM), the sensitivity improvement can be as significant as 2 to 9.
-The combined analysis brings the $|m_{\beta\beta}|$ sensitivity to below 10~meV for the three models, enabling $0\nu\beta\beta$ experiments to fully cover the IO region within a 10-year measurement period, potentially allowing for the determination of the neutrino mass ordering.
+The combined analysis improves the sensitivity of $|m_{\beta\beta}|$ from $80.1$ meV to $34.6$ meV, bringing it well within the inverted ordering (IO) region, with NMEs from the RQRPA (RCM) approach.
+A meaningful improvement is achieved when $M^{0\nu}_{\text{ex}} \geq M^{0\nu}_{\text{gs}}$ for the nominal scenario, while the improvement is much more significant for the ideal scenario.
+For the NMEs calculated with RQRPA (RCM), MCM (Jastrow), and MCM (UCOM), the sensitivity improvement can be as significant as 2 to 10.
+Based on these NMEs and the assumption that $0\nu\beta\beta$ decay is dominated by the light-neutrino-exchange mechanism, the combined analysis could bring the $|m_{\beta\beta}|$ sensitivity to below 10~meV, enabling $0\nu\beta\beta$ experiments to fully cover the IO region within a 10-year measurement period, and potentially allowing for the determination of the neutrino mass ordering.

 Figure~\ref{fig:Sensitivity} presents the $3\sigma$ sensitivity to the effective neutrino mass as a function of detection time, using NMEs from various models.
 The combined analysis enhances sensitivity for all models, with the improvement most pronounced under the ideal scenario.
 Under the nominal scenario, the IO region is partially covered, whereas under the ideal scenario, it is fully covered within a few years.
 These results suggest that, within current or near-future capabilities, the combined multi-transition analysis of $\nuclide[136]{Xe}$ could significantly accelerate experimental access to the IO regime, potentially reaching or surpassing IO sensitivity within the next decade.
 We further examine the impact of the $0\nu\beta\beta$-ex background rate on the combined analysis in the Supplemental Material.
 The improvement of the combined analysis can be obtained beyond the nominal and ideal scenarios.